 The solver was unable to successfully compute the dual solution for the model.
 Given this, the solution report will only display primal values.
-This is an unusual error.
-If possible, please forward your model to LINDO Systems for evaluation.
+If you don't require dual information, you can avoid the error by disabling Dual Computations on the General Solver Tab.